ScaleSec/gcp_sa_lister/README.md

 ## Results

 The results will be in JSON format and include the service account email and project number.

+## Disclaimer

 You need to have the Recommender service (API) enabled across your projects with insights pre-existing.
+For directions on enabling the API visit the [documentation](https://cloud.google.com/recommender/docs/enabling).